Plain English Summary

 Who can participate?

-Six NIHR School for Primary Care Research departments will recruit approximately 120 GP practices which in turn will aim to recruit approximately 2616 men and women who meet the criteria for a diagnosis of CKD stage 3b (ascertained from their last 2 blood tests); the participants also need to meet full trial inclusion criteria.
-Any potential participant who declines to take part in the trial will be asked if they might be willing to consent instead to review of their medical records for comparative data.
+Six NIHR School for Primary Care Research departments will recruit approximately 300 GP practices which in turn will aim to recruit approximately 3022 men and women who meet the criteria for a diagnosis of CKD stage 3b or low stage 3a (ascertained from their last 2 blood tests); the participants also need to meet full trial inclusion criteria.

 What does the study involve?